Hunde im Stress - Hund versteckt sich und schaut verängstigt

 2. Changed behavior

-Excessive barking or whining: A dog that barks or whines more than usual may be stressed.
+Excessive barking or whining: A dog that barks or whines more than usual could be stressed.

 Restlessness: A stressed dog may constantly pace around, change rooms, or have difficulty settling down.